aurelien-defossez/soviet-vs-asteroids/README.md

 Soviets versus Asteroids!
 -------------------------

 A game about some soviets fighting asteroids!
-It's gonna roxx!
+It's gonna roxxx!